Audiveris/audiveris/docs/_pages/main/entity_colors.md

 ---
 layout: default
-title: Entity Colors
+title: Entity colors
 grand_parent: Main Features
-parent: Main Window
+parent: Main window
 nav_order: 3
 ---
-### Entity Colors
+### Entity colors

 The sheet window uses different colors to display the entities and the kind of entity that was
 recognized: